miguelbalboa/rfid/README.rst

 LPCOpen compatible C library for MFRC522 and other RFID RC522 based modules.
 It is useful when you have to do a plain C project.
-Based on the MFRC522 Arduino library
+Based on the MFRC522 Arduino library made by Miguel Balboa: https://github.com/miguelbalboa/rfid.git

 .. _development: